Rave-Saber/AVR-APA102-library/README.md

 * `SS`
 * `LED_COUNT`

-These defines should be for the HW SPI pins of your AVR microcontroller.
+The pin defines should be for the HW SPI pins of your AVR microcontroller.
 This library does not support using arbitrary I/O pins.

+You can optionally define `STARTING_LED` macro to shift the first lit LED down the strip.
+You should have at least `LED_COUNT + STARTING_LED - 1` LEDs in your strip.

 Then just include the `src` folder in your compilation process: